 Cedar Village's goal is to always enrich lives of our elders, the residents living at Cedar Village through special programming to meet their needs.
-Last week, residents had the wonderful opportunity to be entertained by a the Cincinnati Opera with the redux performance of “Porgy & Bess.”
+Last week, residents had the wonderful opportunity to be entertained by Mandy Pantinkin at the Cincinnati Pops concert at the Cincinnati Music Hall.
 As one resident stated, "I cannot believe how wonderful Cedar Village is to me by providing me the chance to still experience the arts!"

-Additionally, our residents had the wonderful experience of seeing and hearing the voices of students from the University of Cincinnati’s CCM perform as “Alysha & Friends.”
+Additionally, our residents had the wonderful experience of seeing and hearing the voices of students from the University of Cincinnati’s CCM perform as “Josh and Friends.”
 From classic show tunes to a few original works, residents had a taste of Broadway in the comfort of Cedar Village.

-In April, we will host the Cincinnati Shakespeare Theater with the performance of “In Love with Shakespeare.”
+In March, we hosted the Cincinnati Shakespeare Theater with the performance of “In Love with Shakespeare.”
 It’s through the generosity of donors that Cedar Village is able to bring the arts to our residents as well as provide opportunities to take the residents to the theater.